Rebecca

 and Professional Experience

-• Served as writer, designer and artist with various ministries of CRU for 12 years; Short-term international mission trips to Japan, Southern Africa, Bolivia, Ecuador, Curaçao and Italy
+- Served as writer, designer and artist with several ministries of CRU for 12 years; short-term international mission trips to Japan, Southern Africa, and South America